Offspring (character): Mainstream continuity

-After the Obsidian Age storyline saw Plastic Man spend three thousand years scattered across the ocean floor as crumbs until the League of the present were able to reconstitute him, he took time off to be with Luke, even mentally programming himself to forget his heroic identity and powers, but Luke and Batman convinced him to go back to action when Martian Manhunter regressed to a 'Burning Martian' identity, as Plastic Man was the only person capable of opposing him due to his immunity to psychic abilities.
+After Plastic Man is recovered from beneath the ocean, he takes time off to be with Luke, even mentally programming himself to forget his heroic identity and powers.
+Luke and Batman convince him to go back to action when Martian Manhunter regresses to a 'Burning Martian' identity, as Plastic Man was the only person capable of opposing him due to his immunity to psychic abilities.